dmlc/xgboost/doc/tutorials/external_memory.rst

     Xy_valid = xgboost.ExtMemQuantileDMatrix(it_valid, max_bin=n_bins, ref=Xy_train)

-In addition, since the GPU implementation relies on asynchronous memory pool, which is subject to memory fragmentation even if the :py:class:`CudaAsyncMemoryResource` is used.
+In addition, since the GPU implementation relies on asynchronous memory pool, which is subject to memory fragmentation even if the :py:class:`~rmm.mr.CudaAsyncMemoryResource` is used.
 You might want to start the training with a fresh pool instead of starting training right after the ETL process.
-If you run into out-of-memory errors and you are convinced that the pool is not full yet (pool memory usage can be profiled with ``nsight-system``), consider tuning the RMM memory resource like using :py:class:`rmm.mr.CudaAsyncMemoryResource` in conjunction with :py:class:`rmm.mr.BinningMemoryResource(mr, 21, 25)` instead of the :py:class:`rmm.mr.PoolMemoryResource(mr)`.
-Alternately, the :py:class:`rmm.mr.ArenaMemoryResource` is also an excellent option.
+If you run into out-of-memory errors and you are convinced that the pool is not full yet (pool memory usage can be profiled with ``nsight-system``), consider tuning the RMM memory resource like using :py:class:`~rmm.mr.CudaAsyncMemoryResource` in conjunction with :py:class:`BinningMemoryResource(mr, 21, 25) <rmm.mr.BinningMemoryResource>` instead of the :py:class:`~rmm.mr.PoolMemoryResource`.
+Alternately, the :py:class:`~rmm.mr.ArenaMemoryResource` is also an excellent option.

 During CPU benchmarking, we used an NVMe connected to a PCIe-4 slot.
 Other types of storage can be too slow for practical usage.
 However, your system will likely perform some